rdeschain/reddit/readme.md

 ##### List of Reddit Posts

 `GET http://charlesdewald.com/api/v1/reddit` returns a list of dictionaries from `https://www.reddit.com/hot.json`.
-Results are cached in Redis.
+Results are cached in Redis for 5 minutes.

 The access token is required to be passed in the header like so: `http header: "accessToken: xxxxxxxxxxxx"`